 \section{Introduction}

-Object tracking has been long studied and can be beneficial to applications such as autonomous driving, video analysis, and robot planning~\cite{cao2021instance,yilmaz2006object,rangesh2019no}.
-Multi-object tracking aims to localize and associate objects of interest over time.
-Interestingly, we observe recent developments in multi-object tracking heavily rely on a paradigm of detection followed by re-ID, where mostly appearance cues are used to associate objects.
-This trend in algorithmic development makes existing solutions fail catastrophically in situations where objects share very similar appearance and inspires us to propose a platform to encourage more comprehensive solutions by taking other cues into modeling, such as object motion patterns and temporal dynamics.
+Object tracking has been long studied and can be beneficial to applications such as autonomous driving, video analysis and robot planning~\cite{bergmann2019tracking,cao2021instance,yilmaz2006object,rangesh2019no}.
+Multi-object tracking aims to localize and associate objects of interest along time.
+Interestingly, we observe that recent developments in multi-object tracking rely heavily on a paradigm of detection followed by re-ID, where mostly appearance cues are used to associate objects.
+This trend in algorithmic development makes existing solutions fail catastrophically in situations where objects share very similar appearance, \textit{e.g.}, group dancing where performers wear uniform clothes.
+It inspires us to propose more comprehensive solutions by taking other cues into modeling, such as object motion patterns and temporal dynamics.

 As with many other areas of computer vision, the development of multi-object tracking is influenced by benchmark datasets.
-Based on specified datasets~\cite{MOT16, MOT20, KITTI, BDD}, data-driven methods are sometimes argued to be biased to certain data distributions.
-In this work, we recognize the limitation of existing multi-object tracking datasets and observe that many objects have distinct appearance and the motion patterns of objects are very regular or even linear.
-Motivated by these dataset properties, most recently developed multi-object tracking algorithms~\cite{FairMOT,quasidense,TraDeS,bytetrack,SORT,DeepSORT,bergmann2019tracking} highly rely on appearance matching to associate detected objects while considering little other cues.
+Based on specified datasets~\cite{MOT16,MOT20,KITTI,BDD}, data-driven methods are sometimes argued to be biased to certain data distributions.
+In this work, we recognize the limitations of existing multi-object tracking datasets lie on that many objects have distinct appearance and the motion pattern of objects are very regular or even linear.
+Motivated by these dataset properties, most recently developed multi-object tracking methods~\cite{DeepSORT,FairMOT,quasidense,TraDeS} highly rely on appearance matching to associate detected objects while taking little other cues into consideration.
 The dominant paradigm will fail in situations out of the biased distribution.
 This phenomenon is not what we expect if we aim to build more general and intelligent tracking algorithms.